GAumala/blog/static/posts/2024-08-19-setting-up-new-ubuntu-vps.md

 ### Setup Git repositories

-Git lets you use SSH urls, so you can use your VPS as a remote repository.
+Git lets you use SSH urls for remote repositories, so you can push your code into your VPS.
 I use this frecuently to backup my private repositories.
-Git is already installed in Ubuntu, so to do this just create a directory and initialize a repository in it:
+Git is already installed in Ubuntu, so to do this just create a directory and initialize a bare repository in it:

 ``` bash
 su -l gabriel